The State Of Streaming In 2021: A Fight For Content And Eyeballs

 Netflix was followed by Amazon Prime (67%), Hulu (57%), Disney+ (52%), HBO Max (35%) and Peacock (22%).

 Some of the leading services were on the market for years before the pandemic.
 Netflix (NASDAQ: NFLX) was founded in 1997, Amazon (NASDAQ: AMZN) launched its Amazon Prime service in 2005 and Hulu began in 2007 and went through several owners during the years before becoming a wholly-owned Disney subsidiary in 2019.
-Lions Gate Entertainment Corporation (NYSE: LGF-A) spun off its cable television channel Starz into a streaming service in 2016.
+Lions Gate Entertainment Corporation (NYSE: LGF.A) spun off its cable television channel Starz into a streaming service in 2016.

 A different approach was taken by AMC Networks Inc. (NASDAQ: AMCX), which built its streaming presence over the last half-dozen years through acquisitions and investments in smaller niche-focused services, including the British programming-focused Acorn TV and BritBox and the horror film service Shudder.